nouhoum/ansible-ec2-play/README.md

 ````
 5. Edit `hostIds` and enter your ec2 instance id(s), one per line.
 Keep this file up to date as you add and remove EC2 instances.
 6. Run `bin/makeHostIni` to create or update `hosts.ini`.
 Do this every time you add an ec2 instance id to `hostIds`.
-   You also need to do this each time an AWS EC2 instance is restarted because the IP address will change.
+   You also need to do this each time an AWS EC2 instance is restarted unless you have provisioned permanent IP addresses.

 ## Ansible Scripts
 Scripts may contain variables that need to be customized for your specific deployments.